tukkek/shatteredlite/README.md

 * Access to the Shattered Realm in as little as a minute after starting a new playthrough!
 * Much faster progression compared to the base game and vanilla Shattered Realm!
-* All shards unlocked - no need for waystones!
+* Devotion points can be purchased from Mazaan, with the devotion point limit removed!
-* Devotion points can be purchased from Mazaan, devotion point limit has been removed!
+* An adventurer's pack to start your journey, with tonics, elixirs, experience and iron!
-* Only 1 level per shard (plus boss fight)!
+* Deeper shards can be accessed after unlocked without needing waystones!
-* A few dozen tonics and elixirs and inventory bag to jump-start your journey!
+* Only 1 level per shard (plus boss fight).

 ## How to install